alexbers/asmon/README.md

         writer.close()
 ```

+The arguments of `checker` decorator (all optional):

+- args: create multiple tasks, one per argument
+- pause: pause after check in seconds until the next check
+- max_starts_per_sec: if specified, limits the number of function calls per second.
+Useful if you have many tasks
+- alerts_repeat_after: if alert remain active for a specified time, send a reminder message
+- timeout: timeout of check function

-The platform can send messages about recoveries and remind you about unrecovered alerts with some interval.
+The platform can send messages about recoveries and remind you about unrecovered alerts at intervals.

 Scripts should begin with "check_".
-If you modify some script, the platform will do its magic and
+If you modify a script, the platform will do its magic and
-you don't have to restart anything.
+automaticaly reload it.

 The platform exports its metrics in Prometheus format, so you can monitor the monitoring.

-See more examples in `check_example.py`
+For more examples, see `check_example.py`

 ### Advanced usage ###

-If you want to distinguish between different error conditions and have different alert for them, use the second parameter of alert function - the alert\_id.
+If you want to distinguish between different error conditions and have different alerts for them, use the second parameter of alert function - the alert\_id.

 Example: